Abstracts and introductions: genre analysis for editors and translators of research articles

 Description/structure: The basics of genre analysis applied to research articles will be introduced, and the scientific discourse of abstracts and introductions will be considered with reference to the needs and practices of authors and readers.
 The first part of the workshop will consider different conventions for the writing of abstracts and ways in which authors' editors can help to adapt them to the expectations of readers.
 In the second part, the Create a Research Space (CARS) model (see Swales, 1990) will be presented as a tool for analyzing introductions and for identifying what Swales calls "strategic moves".

 The workshop will be very practical and participative, using examples, exercises and group discussion.
-It will consider the structure and style of research articles from a range of disciplines, with a particular focus on health sciences and engineering.
+It will consider the structure and style of research articles from a range of disciplines.
 Participants will have the opportunity to apply the principles of genre analysis to selected texts and learn to identify the salient features.
 This analysis will provide them with a tool for approaching research articles in disciplines that are both familiar and unfamiliar to them.

 Who should attend?
 Authors' editors and translators who work with research texts.